habedi/PracticalMachineLearning/README.md

-# My data science related stuff!
+# My Machine Learning related stuff!
 My Apache Zeppelin and Jupyter notebooks(and more!) for a series of useful data analysis and machine learning related stuff in general

 * [Apache Zeppelin Notebooks(Need maintenance)](zeppelin_notebooks/)